APHA invites you to join us at our 48th annual conference at the Harry Ransom Center at the University of Texas at Austin on October 12–14, 2023.

 This paper explores the relationship between Katherine Bradley and Edith Cooper, a lesbian couple who wrote under the joint pseudonym Michael Field, and Charles Ricketts and Charles Shannon, a gay couple who collaboratively published Field, Oscar Wilde, and other queer poets in lavish art deco editions.
 Using Field’s diaries and letters exchanged between the two couples, I posit that this friendship gives us a window into a queer print culture in Victorian England, and reflect on my own reprinting of some of the Michael Field poems to bring their queer and genderqueer possibilities back to life in our own time.

-Jacob Romm is a Ph.D. candidate in the joint program between Comparative Literature and Early Modern Studies, also working on certificates in translation studies and book history.
+Jacob Romm is a Ph.D. candidate in the joint program between Comparative Literature and Early Modern Studies at Yale University, where he is also working on certificates in translation studies and book history.
 His research interests include trans and queer histories of the early modern period, cultural and literary exchanges between Jewish and Christian communities, and the history of the printed book.
 Jacob translates from French, Yiddish, and Hebrew and is currently translating the Yiddish poet Menke Katz as a Yiddish Book Center fellow.
 He also is an enthusiastic student of the art of letterpress printing, and has recently started a tiny print shop, Letter and Spirit Press.

 Ojalá: Material and Moral Cheapness on the U.S.-Mexico Border